todistantlands/priestoftheroad/game-texts/priest-of-the-road.md

 * How can I get the spirits to do \[x]?
 * I recognize any spirits who are enemies or outcasts of the Weave.
 Which, if any, do I recognize here?

-On **no hits**, tell your volunteers you try to attune but can't.
+On a **miss**, tell your volunteers you try to attune but can't.
 Maybe you lack discipline, some power interferes, the spirits are unfriendly, they abandon you, or there simply are none around.
 Ask if you suffer some form of backlash.
 ### Incant Wards and Benedictions

 Priests of the road know a variety of wards, benisons, and invocations to shield them in their travels and stave off danger.
 When you conjure a ward or benediction, describe what you wish it to do, and ask your volunteers the following questions, and note how many times they answer no: